c3lang/c3-web/src/content/docs/Language Common/optionals-essential.md

     int? foo = unreliable_function();
     if (catch excuse = foo)
     {
-        // Return the excuse with `?` operator return excuse?;
+        // Return the excuse with the `?` operator,
+        // converting it from a `fault` back into an Optional. return excuse?;
     }
     // Because the compiler knows 'foo' cannot